Madrid: Eating and Drinking

 Gofio: Very close to our house, we stumbled on this tiny restaurant shortly after it opened in 2015, and we continue to be a big fan.
 The chef’s menu offers a fresh and rich taste of Canary Islands cuisine.
 Feeling like you are eating in somebody’s living room, you will be surprised you are eating in such an extraordinary restaurant.
 We proudly have witnessed how the chef has garnered the recognition throughout the years, earning its well earned Michelin star.

 La Trainera- A classic restaurant, specializing in fish, in the Barrio de Salamanca.
 Elegant and on the higher-end, it is popular for lunch among business executives.

 Pimiento Verde-One word: Artichokes!
 Even if you are not a big fan, the way this restaurant prepares its artichokes will make you come back to Madrid just for one more bite.
 There are various locations: one right next to the Mercado San Miguel and another in the Barrio de Salamanca.
 This full service restaurant serves delicious basque food.
 There is also another one by the same chef, under a different name, Flores de Alcachofas, in Paseo de Castellana that is also lovely and also serves the wonderful artichokes.

 Chocolateria San Gines– The most famous place for churros, and definitely my favorite.
-It is open 24hrs a day so you can stop by whenever is best for you.
+It is used to be open 24hrs a day, now I believe until midnight, so you can stop by whenever is best for you.